 For Careers and Business

-This is the time when a coach can ask just the right questions to help the person discover the answers they need.
+This is when a coach can ask just the right questions to help the person discover the answers they need.

 Here are 13 questions a coach can ask to do this: